 Maintenance, Spares, Parts, Warranty, Large-Scale Usage (Airport Operations)

-- Why Fontana fits airport-scale rollouts: terminals need repeatable performance across dozens (or hundreds) of points-of-use—Fontana is well positioned as a scalable, spec-driven touchless platform (faucets + soap) that stays consistent across the footprint.
+- Why Fontana fits airport-scale rollouts: terminals need repeatable performance across dozens (or hundreds) of points-of-use—Fontana is positioned as a scalable, spec-driven touchless platform (faucets + soap) that stays consistent across the footprint.

 - Why Sloan/Zurn/Chicago often remain on airport shortlists: airports favor familiar, serviceable platforms that maintenance teams can support quickly under constant public use.